 Natural Elements® combines modular and standalone street furniture inspired by biophilic design that aims to introduce natural forms, patterns and materials into urban spaces.The standalone Planter is cladded with responsibly sourced FSC-certified redwood timber and powder-coated decorative laser cut panels.
 The planter includes a galvanised steel liner.
 The timber is available in 2 timber shades - Rustic Brown and Grey Mist.
 The steel panels are offered in a two tone powder coat finish - Corten Fossil and Pebble Shore.

-With a 168-litre capacity, and an irrigation system designed to reduce water consumption and watering frequency, the Natural Elements Standalone Planter can effectively contain small trees, shrubs and bedding plants.
+With a 168-litre capacity, the Natural Elements Standalone Planter can effectively contain small trees, shrubs and bedding plants.
 Option to illuminate front panel for added aesthetic value.